-- 65. To date, NDA's PSE related to HAW management (other than geological disposal) has consisted largely of presentations and discussions at the National Stakeholder Group (now disbanded).
-Much of the PSE that NDA needs to do on HAW management has yet to come and will flow from the NDA Strategy. - 66.
+- 68. To date, NDA's PSE related to HAW management (other than geological disposal) has consisted largely of presentations and discussions at the National Stakeholder Group (now disbanded).
+Much of the PSE that NDA needs to do on HAW management has yet to come and should flow from the NDA Strategy. - 69.
 CoRWM has concerns that reducing NDA's "support costs" (NDA Draft Business Plan 2011-14) may include reducing effort on PSE.
-In the Committee's view this would be a retrograde step, although it accepts that NDA needs to achieve better value for money in its PSE activities. - 67.
-There is a general question of whether NDA should separate communications from PSE.
+In the Committee's view this would be a retrograde step, although it accepts that NDA needs to aim to achieve best value for money in all its activities, including PSE. - There is a general question of whether NDA should separate communications from PSE.
 CoRWM has commented to NDA that, for strategic purposes, it would be better to do so (CoRWM doc 2859).

-68. Most of NDA's PSE is directed at stakeholders.
-It is unclear to CoRWM how NDA will engage with the public when it needs to do so, that is when NDA carries out consultations on issues that may affect communities who are not yet stakeholders as far as its activities are concerned.
+71. Most of NDA's PSE is directed at stakeholders.
+It is unclear to CoRWM how NDA will engage with the public when it considers it necessary to do so, that is when NDA carries out consultations on issues that may affect communities who are not yet stakeholders as far as its activities are concerned.
 Examples of such issues are movement of HAW and spent fuels along transport routes that are not used at present for these purposes.